wjcarpenter/gvoice-sms-takeout-xml/README.md

 - Save sms.py in some convenient location.
 Let's call that location `/some/bin/sms.py`.
 It is a python script that requires Python 3.
-- Use Google Takeout to download Google Voice messages.
+- Use Google Takeout to download Google Voice and Google Chat messages.
 That will give you a file named `takeout-`_something-something_`.zip`.
 - Unpack that ZIP file in some convenient location.
 Let's call that location `/someplace/t/`.
-The Google Voice files will be in a directory `Takeout/Voice/Calls/`, aka `/someplace/t/Takeout/Voice/Calls/`.
+- The Google Voice files will be in a directory `Takeout/Voice/Calls/`, aka `/someplace/t/Takeout/Voice/Calls/`.
+- The Google Chat files will be in a directory `Takeout/Google Chat/Groups/`, aka `/someplace/t/Takeout/Google Chat/Groups/`.
-- In a terminal window, go to directory `/someplace/t/Takeout/Voice/Calls/`.
+- In a terminal window, go to directory `/someplace/t/Takeout/`.
 - Run the python script, for example, `python /some/bin/sms.py` or `python3 /some/bin/sms.py`.
 - If you get python errors, it is most likely because you are missing some of the imported modules.
 Use `pip` to install them until python stops complaining.
 - When the script starts running correctly, it will announce the locations of inputs and outputs and other helpful information.
+Generally, anything output lines prefixed with `>>` are just informational, but pay attention to any output without that prefix.
 - If the script sees problems in the information, it will report them to you.
 See the information below about missing contacts.